 2 cloves of garlic

-1 cup finely grated extra sharp cheddar cheese
+1 cup of finely grated extra sharp cheddar cheese

 Chop the onion, pepper, and garlic.

-Sauté in a the vegetables in large, deep pan with olive oil until the onion is translucent.
+Sauté the vegetables in a large, deep pan with olive oil until the onion is translucent.

 Let the soup cook on medium for 20 minutes, stirring frequently.

-Ladel the soup into bowls and garnish it with cheddar, sour cream and cilantro.
+Ladle the soup into bowls and garnish it with cheddar, sour cream, and cilantro.